 For those who want to try and avoid the crowds at Twin Peaks, a little hidden spot called Tank Hill is your best choice.

 A small wooden staircase is your guide to the top that starts on Twin Peaks Boulevard.
-Once you reach there, the higher vantage point will give you fantastic views of the city.
-You will have views of the Golden Gate Bridge right in front of you with the Golden Gate Park next to it.
+Once you reach there, the higher vantage point will give you fantastic city views.
+You will have views of the Golden Gate Bridge right in front of you with Golden Gate Park next to it.

 10. Grand View Park

-Did you know that there is a neighbourhood in San Francisco called the Sunset District?
-I couldn’t leave a place like that off of a list about sunsets.
-If you head over to Grand View Park, you’ll be rewarded with a view of the neighbourhood’s colourful houses that start to show themselves as you climb a metal staircase to the top.
+Did you know that there is a neighborhood in San Francisco called the Sunset District?
+I couldn’t leave a place like that off of a list of sunsets.
+If you head over to Grand View Park, you’ll be rewarded with a view of the neighborhood’s colorful houses that start to show themselves as you climb a metal staircase to the top.

-Although it’s a bit of a trip to get to this spot, you will be rewarded with the spectacular views of the Golden Gate Bridge as well as the new Ferris wheel that the city has installed.
+Although it’s a bit of a trip to get to this spot, you will be rewarded with the spectacular views of the Golden Gate Bridge and the new Ferris wheel the city has installed.
 If you don’t mind leaving a little early for the sunset, stop at the 16th Avenue Mosaic steps and use those to climb up to the park but is worth the added time needed.

 11. Mt Davidson

 The highest point in San Francisco, Mt Davidson, offers the best views of the city as the sun sinks behind the hills.
 Plus, when the fog rolls over the city, it provides a stark contrast to the pink skies.

 One of the perks of this mountain is that there are multiple levels to it, so you will be rewarded with different vantage points every time you visit.
 A new perspective of the city for each sunset you see – and you’re bound to want to come back often.